 2. Own your part.
 Example: I am the one who likes the sink free of dishes.

 I am exhausted.
 I want to be the support you need to maintain your sobriety.
-I just can’t do it with you living with me.
+It’s just that I just can’t do it with you living with me.
 I don’t have the skills for it yet.
 I need time to learn.
-I need my own place.
+And I need my own place.
 I need for us to live apart.

 3. How does it make you feel?
 Example: I feel so overwhelmed when the sink is full of dirty dishes.